Magiduck/BioinfoBash/README.md

 # BioinfoBash
-A collection of helpful Bash command for Bioinformatics
+A collection of helpful Bash commands for Bioinformatics

 ## FASTQ